Revisiting Co-Occurring Directions: Sharper Analysis and Efficient Algorithm for Sparse Matrices: Sparse Co-Occurring Directions

-with probability $1-\delta$.
+Summing over inequality (\ref{ieq:sp-compress}) with $i=1,\dots,T$, we have { } with probability $1-\delta$.
 The last inequality is based on the Cauchy–Schwarz inequality and the triangle inequality of Ky Fan $k$-norm.
 Note that the failure probability is no more than $p_1+\dots+p_T=\frac{\delta}{2}\sum_{i=1}^T1/i^2\leq\delta$. \end{proof} Unlike SFD~\cite{ghashami2016frequent} which introduces a verifying step to boost the success probability, our method instead requires $q_i$ to be increased logarithmically to ensure the error bound of SCOD holds with probability at least $1-\delta$ for given $\delta\in(0,1)$.
 Another important property of SCOD is that the compression step shrink the magnitude of the product of input matrices.
-The steps in line~\ref{line:XY}-\ref{line:XY2} of Algorithm~\ref{alg:SCOD} balance the singular values of $\tX$ and $\tY$, which leads to the following lemma:
+The steps in line~\ref{line:XY}-\ref{line:XY2} of Algorithm~\ref{alg:SCOD} balance the singular values of $\tX$ and $\tY$, which leads to the following lemma: \begin{lem} Algorithm \ref{alg:SCOD} holds that